jonmartin721/living-story-world/README.md

 - Adding background art for each world
 - Handling cases where AI models refuse to generate content

-Pull requests are welcome for bug fixes or small improvements like the above.
-For larger features, it's probably best to open an issue first to discuss the approach.
+PRs are welcome for bug fixes, improvements, and new features!
+I look forward to seeing what the community comes up with.

 Enjoy!